-Over the next couple of days, I watched the film five or six more times.
-I showed it to local friends, and recommended it to others.
-Everyone seemed to really enjoy it, but their reactions were the same across the board–they just weren’t sure they could believe what they were watching?
+Over the next few days, I watched the film five or six more times.
+I showed it to local friends and recommended it to others.
+Everyone seemed to really enjoy it, but their reactions were the same across the board–they just weren’t sure they could believe what they were watching.

 And really, who could blame them?

 We live in a post Paranormal Activity world.
-An era filled with technology where the line between reality and illusion seems to blur more and more every day, and while belief in the paranormal is actually growing, there’s a general certainty that we won’t find it on film.
+In an era filled with technology where the line between reality and illusion seems to blur more and more every day, and while belief in the paranormal is actually growing, there’s a general certainty that we won’t find it on film.

 Perhaps it was natural that my reporter’s sense kicked in at this point.
 I chatted with our editor-in-chief here at iHorror and decided I needed to dig into the story of The Blackwell Ghost.

-After hitting a virtual dead end while tracking down information on Turner Clay, I turned my search to James and Ruth Blackwell in Pennsylvania in the 1940s,and I immediately got a hit on the names.
-However, census records show the only James and Ruth Blackwell in Pennsylvania in the 1940s was a young African American couple.
+After hitting a virtual dead end while tracking down information on Turner Clay, I turned my search to James and Ruth Blackwell in Pennsylvania in the 1940s and immediately got a hit on the names.
+However, census records show that the only James and Ruth Blackwell in Pennsylvania in the 1940s were a young African American couple.
 James and Ruth in the film were not only white, but they were also a much older couple as evidenced by the picture of Ruth that the filmmaker displays in the film.

 It was another dead end but I wasn’t ready to give up just yet.